Newsletter

-Your donation of any amount is very welcome and will help us prepare and distribute these newsletters, support our Mission, and continue our public outreach, as we did at several Celtic Events last year and will do online throughout the COVID-19 pandemic and social distancing period.
+Your donation of any amount is very welcome and will help us prepare and distribute these newsletters, support our Mission, and continue our public outreach, as we did at several Celtic Events in past years and have done online throughout the COVID-19 pandemic and social distancing period.

 Join our Celtic-compatible community on Facebook in a modestly moderated meetup.